ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-However, all the commuting shapes of pass 1 and pass 2 tell us that these two maps between the `pushout` and `graph X` are inverse of each other -- isomorphisms (If are interested in the reasoning, check the box below. )!
+However, all the commuting shapes of pass 1 and pass 2 tell us that these two maps between the `pushout` and `graph X` are inverse of each other -- isomorphisms (If are interested in knowing why, check the box below. )!
 In other words, THE `pushout` AND `graph X` ARE ONE AND THE SAME!!
 All the candidates which made through Pass 2 are isomorphic!
 We have found our pushout!!

 :::{admonition} Why are `Graph X` and the `pushout` the same?
 :class: dropdown